raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_41.jpg)

 1. Remove a grommet from the side of the housing opposite the Raspberry Pi's Ethernet port.
-Cut two circles from the grommet and then thread it along with a large fixing assembly over your Ethernet cable.
+Cut two circles from the grommet and then thread it over your Ethernet cable along with a large fixing assembly.

 	![](images/build_42.jpg)